-Successful nonprofits often look to grow by creating nonprofit chapters and affiliates in other geographic areas.
-Nonprofit organizations that are organized geographically into chapters that share a name, trademarks and mission are frequently referred to as “federated organizations.”
+Successful nonprofits often look to grow by creating nonprofit chapters and affiliates in other geographic areas, including other countries.
+Nonprofit organizations organized geographically into chapters that share a name, trademarks and mission are frequently referred to as “federated organizations.”

 These entities take an amazing variety of legal forms with some being tightly controlled and hierarchical and others being more loosely affiliated and autonomous.
 Historically, many federated organizations have grown on an ad hoc basis with little thought to how the chapters are linked or what their legal relationship to the founding organization will be.
-Often, the founding organization finds itself in the position of policing valuable trademarks and servicemarks to uphold the organization’s reputation and goodwill, essential commodities for any organization that is funded by donations from the public.
+Often, the founding organization finds itself in the position of policing valuable trademarks and service marks to uphold the organization’s reputation and goodwill, essential commodities for any organization that is publicly funded.

 There are three affiliate models used to create nonprofit chapters that are most commonly encountered among federated nonprofit organizations as well as one emerging model.
 They include the following models:

 - a single corporation operating in multiple jurisdictions;

 - separate subsidiary limited liability companies in multiple jurisdictions; and